strongbox/strongbox-docs/How-To-Implement-Your-Own-Repository-Format.md

 # Concept

-The goal of probably every Concept is to provide a flexible rails for all possible cases within subject area you have.
-We tried to build such "rails" in Strongbox to make development process nice and painless. :)
+We've tried to devise our architecture in a generic way that's easy to extend and work with.

-The illustration below is a top level overview of how artifact management is implemented in Strongbox within different [[Storages]], [[Repositories]] and [[Layout Providers]]:
+The illustration below is a top level overview of how artifact management is implemented in Strongbox within  [[Storages]], [[Repositories]] and [[Layout Providers]]:

 [![Strongbox Repository, Layout and Storage Provider Implementation](https://github.com/strongbox/strongbox/wiki/resources/images/layout/Strongbox%20Repository%20Layout%20-%20Concept.png)](https://github.com/strongbox/strongbox/wiki/resources/images/layout/Strongbox%20Repository%20Layout%20-%20Concept.png)

-The main thing here is that Strongbox has three layers and each layer decorates the underlying layer with logic that it's responsible for.
+There are three layers and each of them decorates the underlying layer with the logic it's responsible for.
 For example, the following layer implementations are possible:

 **Repository**
 * Hosted